crums-io/stowkwik/README.md

 BinaryObjectManager uses a type-specific `Codec`; XmlObjectManager still needs a type-specific `Encoder` in order unamibigously compute hash state.

-The unit tests contain a mock example.
+The [unit tests](https://github.com/gnahraf/stowkwik/tree/master/src/test/java/com/gnahraf/stowkwik) contain a mock example.
 See

 * Mock - the mock object
 * MockEncoder - encoder used to write mock objects to memory (also used to compute an object's hash)
 * MockCodec - read/write codec used by the BinaryObjectManager

+## Limits

+A few thousand objects per store.
+Basically, the max number of files per directory in the file system.
+(Working on fixing this as I write.)

 ## Roadmap